top of page

 Let’s talk horse trails!
 Understanding the nuances and needs of recreational equestrian trail riders promotes safer trails with fewer conflicts, less maintenance, and more positive experiences.
 We start by traveling back in time (briefly) to explore the role of horses throughout history.
 Then, we will delve into the unique needs and challenges of horse and rider on trails; multi-use trail conflicts; volunteer standards and expectations; long and short-term maintenance and enforcement strategies.

-Training typically lasts from two to three hours depending on the number of participants and discussion during and after the presentation.
+Training typically lasts three hours depending on the number of participants and discussion during and after the presentation.
 This class was created for all park personnel who wish to have a better understanding of recreational equestrian trails on public land.

-Staff Training start at $1200 - plus travel fees
+Staff Training starts at $1200 - plus travel fees

 Impact Statements

-Personalized reports will include key factors regarding safety, trail tread integrity, sustainability, and usage patterns.
+Reports will include key safety factors such as trail tread integrity, sustainability, and usage patterns.
 This information serves as a reference to assist in decision-making but generally does not express opinions for or against any issue.
 The final report will be provided to you in hard copy, with two copies included.
 To ensure authenticity, I do not send reports or original work via email.
+Let's create a tailored conflict mitigation plan that addresses your agency's current needs.

 Trail Standards & Audits

 Safe trails are the goal no matter what region a trail is located in.
-Creating trail standards and implementing trail audits are the first line in establishing a secure and enjoyable environment for all users.
-Together, they serve as guidelines to ensure trails are well-maintained, and accessible, promoting safety and reducing conflict and taking into account the unique needs equestrians.
+Creating trail standards and implementing trail audits are the first line in establishing a safe and enjoyable environment for all users.
+Together, they serve as guidelines to ensure trails are well-maintained, and accessible, promoting safety, reducing conflict and taking into account the unique needs equestrians.

-Creating trail standards and /or completing a trail audit can be billed by the hour or by the project
+Developing trail standards and /or completing a trail audit can be billed by the hour or by the project.
+Trail audits typically require and on-site visit.
+Pricing begins at $1300.00

 I can help...